 Another best practice for fundraising on Facebook is to encourage your supporters to use your organization for their Facebook Birthday Fundraiser.
 That way their friends will see your cause and be motivated to donate as a birthday gift.

 Ask your staff and supporters to share the link to your Facebook fundraiser (and donate too, of course!).
 Having your followers share your fundraiser helps it get in front of people outside your immediate social network.
 When donors share a campaign they’ve given to, it provides social proof that helps convince others to give too.

 Make sure you’re also linking to your organization’s fundraising page on your webpage.
 This way, visitors to your website can easily find and give to your Facebook page.
 Sharing your Facebook fundraiser is key to getting most out of your Facebook fundraiser.

 Post regular updates to your Facebook fundraiser

 An easy way to post images or video content regularly is to take a photo or short video of your development staff filling in an analog fundraising thermometer as gifts come in.
-If you’re using a digital thermometer like the ones in the Qgiv platform, try posting screenshots of your thermometer’s progress toward your goal!
+If you’re using a digital thermometer, try posting screenshots of your thermometer’s progress toward your goal!
 Another easy option is posting thank-you messages to individuals who gave to your fundraiser.
 An added benefit of the latter option is you get to make individual donors feel seen and appreciated (so long as they don’t wish to remain anonymous).